 - Advance to engineer position when required, based on seniority

-- This positions is governed by a collective bargaining agreement; membership is required
+- This position is governed by a collective bargaining agreement; membership is required

 Work outside in all weather conditions at heights up to 20 ft.